PanDAWMS/panda-client/README.txt

 ** Release Note

+current
+  * fixed pbook.show('running')

 0.2.73 (8/2/2010)
   * changed pathena/prun to use output container by default
   * changed --outDS to append / when / is missing
-  * shortened LFN format to follow new DQ2 limitation on LFN length
+  * introduced a short LFN format to follow new DQ2 limitation on LFN length
   * added --useOldStyleOutput to pathena/prun to allow output dataset and old LFN convention
   * fixed --individualOutDS of pathena to create separate containers
-  * fixed pbook to work with JobsetID instead if JobID
+  * fixed pbook to work with JobsetID instead of JobID
   * added longFormat option to pbook.show() to show jobs individually
   * fixed pbook.retry() to check input duplication
   * increased the minimum number of complete replicas for the latest DBR